What are Azure Durable Functions

 Key Benefits of Durable Functions

 There are many benefits of durable functions.
-There are a few essential tasks that we cannot perform with the help of the regular Azure Function, but we can perform those tasks efficiently with the help of the Durable functions.
-Let’s discuss a few key benefits of the Durable functions regarding the Workflow.
+There are a few essential tasks that we cannot perform with the help of regular Azure Functions, but we can perform those tasks efficiently with the help of Durable functions.
+Let’s discuss a few key benefits of Durable functions regarding Workflow.

 Build Workflows in Code

-With the help of the Durable Functions, we can build the workflows from our code comfortably.
-These workflows help us automate our business processes as well as help us with error handling in our code, which is very important.
+With the help of the Durable Functions, we can comfortably build workflows from our code.
+These workflows help us automate our business processes and handle errors in our code, which is very important.

 Parallel activities

-The Azure function can help you perform multiple parallel activities in case you are using multi-step workflows.
+The Azure function can help you perform multiple parallel activities if you are using multi-step workflows.
 That helps to achieve complex workflows.

 Can Implement the Time Out Option in Workflow